Sanglorian/orcus/Orcus Rulebook - current.md

 * **Hit Points:** Equal to the summoner's Staggered value

 A summoner can dismiss their summon with a swift action.
 Otherwise it disappears after five minutes.

+### Teleportation

+Unless otherwise specified, teleportation obeys the following rules:

+* You can teleport while prone or while restrained or immobilized.
+You remain prone after your teleport; whether you remain restrained/immobilized depends on whether you have left behind what was causing that condition.
+* Teleportation is not affected by the terrain between your start point and your destination.
+* The destination of the teleport must be a space that is unoccupied and can fit the subject of the teleport.
+* The initiator of the teleportation must have line of sight to the destination of the teleport.
+The initiator may or may not be the subject of the teleportation, depending on whether the teleportation affects the user or another target.
+* Teleportation does not provoke opportunity attacks.
+* Teleportation does not count as unwilling movement, even if the creature does not want to be teleported.

+Because a teleport requires line of sight, blindfolding creatures that are capable of teleporting prevents them from escaping.

 ### Zones